Dominion Astrophysical Observatory: Use

-Following completion, Plaskett remained the head of the observatory until 1935.

 A spectrograph is fitted to the Cassegrain focus and an imaging charge-coupled device (CCD) is attached to the Newtonian focus.

 In 1962, a 48 in optical telescope was added to the observatory.
 The telescope, ordered in 1957, was made by Grubb Parsons of Newcastle-upon-Tyne, England.
 Its Coude focus is used with a room-sized spectrograph.

 In 1995, the observatory was made the headquarters of the NRC Herzberg Institute of Astrophysics, which operates several Canadian telescopes, both optical and radio.
-The NRC collaborates with international partners such as the Canada-France-Hawaii Telescope.
+The NRC collaborates with international partners such as the Canada-France-Hawaii Telescope, the Gemini Telescopes in Hawaii and Chile, and the ALMA Observatory, also in Chile.
 The telescopes are in constant use and are open for visitors year round.
-An interpretive centre called the Centre of the Universe was opened in 2002 but closed in 2013 due to budgetary reasons.
-The Centre of the Universe was reopened in 2014 through an arrangement with the a working group consisting of members of the public who came together in response to the closure, along with the Royal Astronomical Society of Canada's Victoria Centre, and Science Venture at the University of Victoria.
-Work on the non-profit charity Friends of the Dominion Astrophysical Observatory began in 2014 because of the desire of the National Research Council to deal with a single organization with respect to the Centre of the Universe, and it was formally constituted and registered in 2015.
-The Friends of the Dominion Astrophysical Observatory now runs the education programmes on-site and online.

-As of October 2022, the Dominion Astrophysical Observatory Director was Dr James De Francesco.
+As of October 2022, the Dominion Astrophysical Observatory Director was Dr James Di Francesco.